 Habitat restoration projects

-In addition to these five “early action reach” projects, WDFW and the Recreation and Conservation Office are working closely with local organizations, project sponsors, and community members to implement restoration projects that will improve habitat and water quality, generate jobs, and protect against flood damage across the basin.
+In addition to these four “early action reach” projects, WDFW and the Recreation and Conservation Office are working closely with local organizations, project sponsors, and community members to implement restoration projects that will improve habitat and water quality, generate jobs, and protect against flood damage across the basin.

 Habitat restoration projects